Marine Species Research and Monitoring

 - Better understand marine species distribution and location of important habitat areas

-- Refine methods used to detect and monitor marine species before and during training activities
+- Refine methods used to detect and monitor marine species before, during and after training activities

 - Add to the understanding of the effects of underwater sound on marine mammals, sea turtles, fish, and birds